dkhamsing/ios-asset-names/README.md

 > re-create PNG assets at compile time, embedding the rasterized bitmaps in the final application instead of embedding the original PDF vector image.

-If you add PDF files directly as resources, they can be used as vector assets which have no size restriction (like an [icon font](#icon-font)
+If you add PDF files directly as resources, they can be used as vector assets which have no size restriction (like an [icon font](#icon-font)).

 If you still want to use a PDF asset with assets catalogs, create an image set for each PDF asset Xcode.
 Then in the Utility panel (right) set: